d-kleine/d-kleine.github.io/README.md

 - `_config.yml`: Configuration file for Jekyll.
 - `favicon.ico`: Favicon used for the website
 - `index.md`: Template for the home page.

+In order to serve the website locally, run `bundle exec jekyll serve`.